-The predecessor of the Advisor has granted the Company a non-exclusive, royalty-free license to use the name "Horizon Technology Finance."
+HTF has granted the Company a non-exclusive, royalty-free license to use the name "Horizon Technology Finance."
 The address of the Advisor and the Administrator is 312 Farmington Avenue, Farmington, Connecticut 06032.

 We believe that the Company derives substantial benefits from its relationship with the Advisor.
 The Advisor may manage other investment vehicles ("Advisor Funds") with the same investment strategy as the Company.
 The Advisor may provide the Company an opportunity to co-invest with the Advisor Funds.
-Under the 1940 Act, absent receipt of exemptive relief from the SEC, the Company and its affiliates may be precluded from co-investing in such investments.
-Accordingly, the Company may apply for exemptive relief which would permit the Company to co-invest subject to certain conditions, including approval of such investments by both a majority of the Company's directors who have no financial interest in such transaction and a majority of directors who are not "interested directors" as defined in the 1940 Act.
+Under the 1940 Act, absent receipt of exemptive relief from the SEC, the Company and its affiliates may be precluded from co-investing in negotiated investments.
+On November 27, 2017, the Company was granted exemptive relief from the SEC which permits the Company to co-invest with Advisor Funds in negotiated investments, subject to certain conditions.

 The Audit Committee, in consultation with the Company's Chief Executive Officer, Chief Compliance Officer and legal counsel, has established a written policy to govern the review of potential related party transactions.
-The Audit Committee conducts quarterly reviews of any potential related party transactions and, during these reviews, it also considers any conflicts of interest brought to its attention pursuant to the Company's Code of Conduct or the Company's or the Advisor's Code of Ethics.
+The Audit Committee conducts quarterly reviews of any potential related party transactions and, during these reviews, if any, it also considers any conflicts of interest brought to its attention pursuant to the Company's Code of Conduct or the Company's or the Advisor's Code of Ethics.